 All sickness needs to be taken seriously because the cause of the illness may not be due to old age.
 An old betta will generally exhibit a very gradual change in its health, slowing down over many months.

 Here are some other factors that you can take into account when deciding if your betta is getting old:

-- Lack of alertness or decreased response to stimuli – An older betta may be less alert or show decreased response to things going on around.
-Betta fish are quite intelligent and will respond to many stimuli such as sounds or motions.
+- Lack of alertness or decreased response to stimuli – An older betta may be less alert or show decreased response to things happening around it.
+Betta fish are quite intelligent and will respond to many stimuli, such as sounds or motions.

-- Mobility – How fast they are swimming and how much exercise are they getting.
+- Mobility – How fast they swim and how much exercise they get.
 An older betta will be less active and may not move around as much.